LucidtechAI/las-docs/reference/dotnet/latest.md

   : public Lucidtech.Las.Core.ClientException
 ```

-An [InvalidCredentialsException](#a00051) is raised if api key, access key id or secret access key is invalid.
+An [InvalidCredentialsException](#a00051) is raised if the api key, access key id or secret access key is invalid.

 ## Summary